CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 You can also select the desired path and view the amount of packets distributed over each path on the detail panel on the left side of the dashboard:

-{{<figure src="/images/netq/flow-multipath-pathselection-410.png" width="600">}}
+{{<figure src="/images/netq/flow-analysis-select-path-42.png" width="600">}}

 ### Partial Path Support

 Some flows can still be analyzed if they traverse a network path that includes switches lacking flow analysis support.
 Partial-path flow analysis is supported in the following conditions:

 - The unsupported device cannot be the initial ingress or terminating egress device in the path of the analyzed flow
-- There cannot be more than one consecutive transit device in the path that lacks flow analysis support
+- If there is more than one consecutive transit device in the path that lacks flow analysis support, the analysis will terminate at that point in the topology and flow data will only be available from devices preceding the unsupported switches in the topology.

 An unsupported device is represented in the flow analysis graph as a black bar lined with red x's  {{<img src="/images/netq/partial-path-unsupported-icon-42.png" height="18" width="18">}} and flow statistics will not be displayed for that device: